 8. Increase funding for Sexual Assault Peer Educators (SAPE) and require student club executive boards to complete training, or receive funding sanctions.

 Summary: We commit to additional funds for the SAPE Program and to ensuring that SAPE students who conduct trainings are paid for facilitation in the same way facilitators for “Bringing in the Bystander” are paid.
+Due to the COVID-19 pandemic, the in-person “Bringing in the Bystander” program is not running at this time.

 Additional context: Additional funds will be provided for the SAPE Program, and the SAPE students who conduct trainings will be paid for facilitation in the same way facilitators for “Bringing in the Bystander” are paid.